 - Guide Dogs and Petplan have the same premiums, which are high compared to other plans.
 In our recent price survey of Australian pet insurance providers there was only one plan of the 20 listed that was more expensive.

 - The bargain-priced 12 Months Essential plan is no bargain.
 Low premiums come at the cost of no long-term coverage for chronic or lingering illnesses or injuries.
 You are only entitled to benefits for the first 12 months after diagnosis, leaving you without coverage for any treatment costs that extend longer, which is common with arthritis, diabetes, skin conditions, and many other chronic ailments.

 - There is a lot to consider with the Guide Dogs’ insurance plans.
 Summary information is provided on their website and it is presented more clearly than the same information on the Petplan’s site.
-Do be sure to review the product disclosure statement prior to purchasing, so that you fully understand the terms and restrictions on your benefits.
+Be sure to review the product disclosure statement prior to purchasing, so that you understand the terms and restrictions on your benefits.